pulkomandy/grafx2/doc/README.txt

 * Send us your nice drawings, we'll put them in our online gallery

 Enjoy Pixelling with GrafX2,
-PulkoMandy & Yves, the great GrafX2 Project Team.-
+PulkoMandy & Yves & Thomas, the great GrafX2 Project Team.-